 Tip 3: Kitesurfing with the wind at your back

-There are people who venture onto Tempelhofer Feld without rollers under their feet.
-After all, at 386 hectares, it is as big as 541 football pitches.
-And you should plan an hour and a half for a walk around the field (around six kilometres).
-However, if you are travelling without a bike, inline skates or skateboard, you can also rent a vehicle on site.
-For the little ones, there are electric cars at the MobilcenterBerlin, as well as multi-seat pedal scooters, bikes and Segways (in the Steckdose Berlin container).
-Skaters and inline skaters meet here, at the Almende Kontor community garden or at the Skatepark Vogelfreiheit.
+However, if you are travelling without a bike, inline skates or skateboard, you can also hire a vehicle on site.
+The MobilcenterBerlin has multi-seater pedal scooters, bikes and even Segways (in the Steckdose Berlin container) for young and old.
+Skaters and inline skaters meet here, at the Almende Kontor community garden or at the Vogelfreiheit skate park.
 And part of the eastern runway is reserved for kitesurfers.

 When: depending on the season and weather, the hire centres open between 11 am and 2 pm and close between 6 pm and 7 pm

-Where: Mobilcenter Berlin and Steckdose are located at the S-Bahn Tempelhof entrance on the field slightly to the right
+Where: Mobilcenter Berlin and Steckdose are located at the Tempelhof S-Bahn entrance on the field slightly to the right

 Tip 4: Choose between beer gardens, kiosks & coffee bikes